Zimbabwe's "Tyson" goes the distance with foreign firms

 RISING STAR

-But the burly, 41-year-old Kasukuwere, the youngest minister in the MDC-ZANU-PF coalition cabinet, is seen as a rising star in his party.
+But the burly, 41-year-old Kasukuwere, the youngest minister from Mugabe's ZANU-PF in the coalition cabinet, is seen as a rising star in his party.

 He often is touted as a potential successor to Mugabe, 88, though for the moment he brushes such talk aside.

-Note: (This story clarified Kawukuwere is youngest in cabinet from ZANU-PF para 9)